VIVO Pathophysiology Herbivores

-Ruminal Tympany (Bloat, Hoven)
+Ruminal Tympany (Bloat)

 Prodigious volumes of gas are continually generated in the rumen through the process of microbial fermentation.
-Normally, the bulk of this gas is eliminated by eructation or belching, which ruminants are spend a lot of time doing.
+Normally, the bulk of this gas is eliminated by eructation or belching, which ruminants spend a lot of time doing.
 Certainly, anything that interferes with eructation will cause major problems for a ruminant.
-The problem, of course, is called ruminal tympany or, simply, bloat.
+This problem, of course, is called ruminal tympany or, simply, bloat.

 Pathogenesis